sdairs/vue3-fastapi-oath2-jwt-demo/README.md

 Password: `password`

 Passwords are stored as STRING representations of an Argon2 hash.
-See [https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html](this page) for details on Argon2 hashes.
+See [this page](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html) for details on Argon2 hashes.

 # Setup
 Some example commands are provided in the `setup` directory `commands` file.